lrosenqv/newsletter-front/README.md

 ## School assignment
+Purpose: deploy a node.js app w/ database live
 Log in or create new user, toggle if you want to be included in the email subscription list!

 Built with react.js.
 Database built with mongoDB + backend built with node.js (repo https://github.com/lrosenqv/newsletter-back)
-Backend where the admin-site is located is deployed with Heroku, which you can access by clicking on "Admin" or visit https://dw-newsletter.herokuapp.com/admin
+Backend where the admin-site is located (monolith application) is deployed with Heroku, which you can access by clicking on "Admin" or visit https://dw-newsletter.herokuapp.com/admin

 #